sphamba/smear-cursor.nvim/README.md

     -- Background color.
 Defaults to Normal GUI background color if not set. normal_bg = "#282828",

-    -- Smear cursor when switching buffers.
-    smear_between_buffers = true,
+    -- Smear cursor when switching buffers or windows. smear_between_buffers = true,

     -- Smear cursor when moving within line or to neighbor lines.